Best Espresso Machines for Home Use.

 My Observations:

 You have control over preinfusion power and preinfusion time, which is a rare amount of preinfusion control.
-The control you have over the brew temperature is likewise rare, a range of 10 degrees (86-96C) in 1-degree increments, and these two things (preinfusion control and temp control) make the dual boiler an awesome machine for working with light roasted beans.
+The control you have over the brew temperature is likewise rare, a range of 10 degrees (86-96C) in 1-degree increments, and these two things (preinfusion control and temp control) make the dual boiler an an amazing machine for working with light roasted beans.

 Sage Dual Boiler Review